Bill

 Bill Summary

 An Act relating to public meetings; amending 25 O.S.
 2021, Section 307.1, as last amended by Section 3, Chapter 369, O.S.L.
 2025 (25 O.S.
 Supp.
-2025, Section 307.1), which relates to videoconference exceptions; providing exception for the State Committee of Blind Vendors; requiring members to be audible or visible; providing information meeting notice shall contain; and declaring an emergency.
+2025, Section 307.1), which relates to videoconference exceptions; providing exception for the State Committee of Blind Vendors; requiring members to be audible or visible; providing information meeting notice and agenda shall contain; and declaring an emergency.

 AI Summary